fallen-icarus/cardano-swaps/README.md

 ## Benchmarks and Fee Estimations (YMMV)
-Thanks to the efficiency of using Aiken, this version is capable of composing up to 14 different swaps in a single transaction where the total transaction fee is 1.5 ADA.
-A single swap only costs 0.25 ADA which likely makes this the cheapest DEX on Cardano by an order of magnitude.
+Thanks to the efficiency of using Aiken, this version is capable of composing up to 14 different swaps in a single transaction with a total transaction fee is 1.5 ADA.
+A transaction with a single swap only costs 0.25 ADA.
+These results likely make this the cheapest DEX on Cardano by an order of magnitude.

 Given the performance of these Aiken contracts, even though the redundant executions are still occuring, this DEX is more than performant enough for the current state of Cardano. **No CIPs or hard-forks are needed.
 This protocol works on the Cardano blockchain, as is.**